 As a mom, I have a sweet spot in this 4 month period.
 It brings back a flood of memories because my whole journey with sleep consulting started with my oldest at this time.
-So if you’re reading this and you’re in that awkward 3 to 4 month period where things are drastically changing, I want to give you 3 things that I was unaware of at this 4 month mark.
+So if you’re reading this and you’re in that awkward 3 to 4 month period where things are drastically changing, I want to give you 3 things that I was unaware of at this 4-month mark.

-You can do all 3 of these today and my goal is that you can come to the other side of the 4 month period a lot more well rested!
+You can do all 3 of these today and my goal is that you can come to the other side of the 4 month period a lot more well-rested!

 This may scare you a little bit, but here’s why this needs to happen.
-The swaddle is a fantastic tool for newborns; they cannot control their body, they cannot self-soothe and they struggle with the startle reflex.
+A swaddle is a fantastic tool for newborns; they cannot control their body, they cannot self-soothe and they struggle with the startle reflex.

-Now, you may be thinking, “My 4 month old still struggles with the startle reflex, so I’m not getting them out of the swaddle.”
+Now, you may be thinking, “My 4-month-old still struggles with the startle reflex, so I’m not getting them out of the swaddle.”

-But how is your 4 month old ever going to learn to use his or her body if we just keep them wrapped up like a burrito?
+But how is your 4-month-old ever going to learn to use his or her body if we just keep them wrapped up like a burrito?

 Again, swaddles are great for newborns, but in my Newborn Sleep Course, I actually ask parents to start thinking about getting arms out of the swaddle, one at a time, between 8 and 12 weeks old.

 If your baby is still in a swaddle at four months I want you to move to the cold turkey method of getting out of the swaddle and moving right into a sleep sack.

 I love the traditional open-arm sleep sacks because you can use these for a long time.